numato/samplecode/FPGA/ExpansionModules/AD9763DACExpansionModule/Readme.txt

 There are two ways to build this project.
 Either using Xilinx ISE or running easy to use batch files.
 ISE Webpack must be installed with proper license in either case.
 By default the project is configured to build for XC6SLX45.
-To build for a different device you need to open SevenSegmentExpansionModule.xise in ISE and change the device in project properties and rebuild.
+To build for a different device you need to open AD9763DACExpansionModule.xise in ISE and change the device in project properties and rebuild.

 1. Building the project using Xilinx ISE
-   Open the project file SevenSegmentExpansionModule.xise using ISE.
+   Open the project file AD9763DACExpansionModule.xise using ISE.
 Right click on the "Generate Programming Files" process in the process window and select "Rerun all".
 You may need to add appropriate user constraints file to the project depending on which board you are building the project for.
 User